GiovanniBussi/macports-ci/README.md

 There are a few additional improvements that could be implemented:

-- Making the `port sync` procedure used within `./macports-ci install` more robust.
-I occasionally find problems with MacPorts mirrors.
-The current choice (sync from tarball) seems the most robust, but perhaps the could be improved trying multiple approaches until one of them works.
 - Allow users to cache the `/opt/local` directory.
 This could be made by giving to `./macports-ci install` the path to a [cached directory](https://docs.travis-ci.com/user/caching) that could be used to restore the tree. `./macports-ci install` could then use `tar cjf $cachedir/macports.tbz2 $MACPORTS_PREFIX`.
 I should first check whether the `/opt/local` directory is small enough for this procedure to give some benefit.
 - Make use of `sudo` command optional.
 Inside `./macports-ci`, need of `sudo` could be detected trying to touch a file in the prefix path.